TarunSingh-07/InventoryManagementSystem/README.md

-# 📦 InventoryManagement - Console-Based Inventory Management System 🖥️💾
+# 📦 InventoryManagementSystem - Console-Based Inventory Management System 🖥️💾

 Welcome to **InventoryManagementSystem**, a simple yet powerful **Java-based inventory management system** using **MySQL** as the backend.
 Designed to be used via the **console**, this project lets you insert, update, retrieve, and delete product records from your inventory database. 🚀